Chengcheng-Xiao/DeltaCodesONETEP/README.md

 Mn[↑↓]) needs to be manually modified.
 And some calculations might have trouble converge with the generated inputs.

-The general input files are generated using the folowing logic:

-- exchange-correlation functional: PBE
-- relativistic scheme: scalar relativistic (Koelling-Harmon)
-- assignment of core / valence states: see table
-- basis set size grid density: see table
-- k-mesh density: see table (grid values and number of k-points in the irreducible wedge of the 1st Brillouin zone (#k)); this choice achieves spacing ∆k < 0.0754 A−1; Grid is Gamma-centered.
-- reciprocal-space integration method: Fermi-Dirac smearing with a fictitious temperature corresponding to 0.05 eV

 ## Tested Input files
 All input files that has been tested and used to calculate the Delta values can be found in in `work` directory.